 The construction industry, nursing homes and universities represent quite different parts of the labour market.
 However, there are many commonalities when it comes to motivation and the opportunity to learn Norwegian.
 Among these are workers' attachment to the labour market (permanent or temporary), residence, demand for labour and perceived usefulness of language training and practice.
 Personal resources are another factor that causes similarities and differences between industries.

-This project includes three case studies: a nursing home in Oslo, a university institute and a construction site, the latter of which has not yet been completed.
-This report therefore summarises existing knowledge of language challenges in this industry.
+This project includes three case studies: a nursing home in Oslo, a university institute and a construction firm.

 Experience from the Oslo Municipality Nursing Administration has shown that many foreign employees do not speak Norwegian outside the workplace.
 Consequently, their language proficiency diminishes over time.
 Nursing home employees, both those with a foreign and a Norwegian background, are accustomed to working in an environment with many different nationalities.
 The challenges relate to whether messages are understood correctly.
 Challenges also arise when culture, modes of expression and social conventions differ, and language problems can be a delicate matter to deal with.
 Language proficiency is also crucial when dealing with the elderly, and particularly those with dementia.

 In the higher education sector, the primary goal when recruiting staff is to attract the best-qualified workforce, regardless of nationality.
 The foreign academic staff have both permanent and temporary links to institutes.
 One of the biggest challenges is that most of the teaching is in Norwegian.
 The official working language is Norwegian, including the administrative work.
 This imposes an additional burden on staff who are Norwegian (teaching and administrative duties).
 However, there are few language problems in daily working life as most people are used to communicating in English.